HOME

 Brewery Le Febre

-Location: unknown
+Location: Unknown

 Chateau/ Schloss

-Location: unknown, but there is a Avenue du Chateau in the village
+Location: Unknown, but there is a Avenue du Chateau in the village

 Unterstand

-Location: unknown
+Location: Unknown

 Hitler made sketches of an Unterstand (shelter) in 1915.
 Russel (2006) says the Unterstand was near Fromelles.
 Joachimsthaler (1989) thinks it’s the Ruhequartier of the German Ordonanzen in Fournes, called Zur Schwarzen Marie.
 Fournes and Fromelles are not that far apart, though.
 The sketches were coloured and worked over by an artist after 1933.